twyststar/went-to-bali-mwahaha/README.md

 * Ensure that users can't order a negative number of items.
 * Add product validations.
 * Add flash messages for signing up, signing in and signing out.
+* Add product update and delete functionality for admins.
+* Add admin links to navbar so admins can easily add, update and delete products.- rails_admin full dashboard added.
+All crud and notifications.

 Not Completed-
-* Add product update and delete functionality for admins.

 * Add admin flash messages for adding, updating and deleting products.
 * Add Paperclip for product image upload.
 * Allow other than whole dollar amounts for admin product creation (for instance, 3.99).
 * Add Stripe so users can pay when finalizing orders.
 * Add password validations to ensure a user's password is sufficiently complex.
-* Add admin links to navbar so admins can easily add, update and delete products.
 * Fix the row height for products, which can quickly become uneven.
 * Add integration testing for AJAX functionality.
 * Add further AJAX functionality where it might be useful.